wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Current, testing and advised, model(s): `https://huggingface.co/MaziyarPanahi/Llama-3.1-8B-Lexi-Uncensored-V2-GGUF`.

 ### Development
-The current plan for work is...
+The current plan for work featured is...
-- Delays with GPT not working well, and now is unnavailable, possibly related...
-1. It does not dynamically display the user's name, this would be a fatal flaw.
+1. It dynamically display the user and agent name based on config, but is not yet .
 1. installer works apart from issues with earlier working features, now not detecing features of GPU correctly, re-investigating test scripts.
 3. GPU in py scripts needs conversion to new nvidia unified memory implementation, cuda cores on system memory.
 1. Optimize for Less Overall Characters, more advanced programming.